Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Conclusions

 \section{Conclusions}

-We proposed a constrained optimization method using AD as one of the direct SCF methods for the Hartree--Fock method.
-We applied the method to compute the total energies of small molecules and describe the potential energy curves as the function of the internal degrees of freedom of the molecules.
+We proposed a constrained optimization method using AD as one of the direct minimization methods for the Hartree--Fock method.
+We applied the method to compute the total energies of small molecules and describe the potential energy curves as the function of the internal degrees of freedom of some molecules.
 Our method gave almost identical energies for small molecules as those obtained by the SCF with iterative diagonalization.
 Furthermore, potential energy curves along interatomic distances, bond angle, and dihedral angle were stable, and the calculation converged in some cases where SCF with DIIS did not converge.
 Therefore, we conclude that the proposed method can be an alternative to the traditional SCF methods.
 Also, we verified that AD is advantageous over numerical differentiation in terms of speed.
-However, the calculation speed of the proposed method was not as fast as the conventional SCF method.
-Further investigation for acceleration technique, such as finding a good initial guess, is necessary to make our approach have a practical advantage in speed.
+However, the calculation speed of the proposed method was not as fast as the conventional SCF method, and applicability to larger molecules was limited.
+Further investigation for acceleration technique, such as finding a good initial guess, is necessary to make our approach have a practical advantage.
+A previous work~~\cite{dai2017conjugate} reported that conjugate gradient can outperform gradient method.
+Combination of AD and conjugate gradient is another possible future work.